 Cristina L. Abad, Escuela Superior Politécnica del Litoral, Ecuador, (firstname.lastname@example.org)

 Nikolas Herbst, University of Würzburg, Germany, (email@example.com)

-Alexandru Iosup, VU Amsterdam & TU Delft, Netherlands (email@example.com)
+Alexandru Iosup, VU Amsterdam, the Netherlands (email@example.com)

 To contact the chairs, you can email: firstname.lastname@example.org

-Dmitry Duplyakin, U Utah
+Dmitry Duplyakin, University of Utah

 Bogdan Ghit, Databricks

-Joel Scheuner, Chalmers
+Joel Scheuner, Chalmers | University of Gothenburg

-André van Hoorn, U of Stuttgart
+André van Hoorn, University of Stuttgart